-In addition to the smelter, the base metals refinery has a capacity of 1,300 lbs/hour of matte but is limited by overall copper EW capacity.
+In addition to the smelter, the base metals refinery has a capacity of 1,300 lbs/hour of matte but is limited by overall copper electrowinning (EW) capacity.
 The copper EW circuit operates 24/7 even though the rest of plant operates approximately one half of a week, and therefore the copper circuit must be expanded to accommodate the increased quantities of copper that Blitz and East Boulder will deliver.

-Our Columbus Metallurgical Complex is one of the world’s largest recyclers of PGMs derived from spent catalytic converters and other industrial sources.
+The Columbus Metallurgical Complex is one of the world’s largest recyclers of PGMs derived from spent catalytic converters and other industrial sources.

 Spent catalytic converters are sourced from third-party suppliers, either by outright purchase or on a toll processing fee basis.
 Third-party suppliers collect recycling materials primarily from automobile repair shops and automobile yards that process scrapped vehicles.
 PGMs are also recycled from petroleum refinery catalysts and other PGM-bearing materials.